ansible/ansible-builder/docs/definition.rst

    version: 3

 .. note::
    If you are running an older version of Ansible Builder, you may need an older schema version.
 Please consult older versions of the docs for more information.
+We recommend using version 3, which offers substantially more configurability and functionality than previous versions.

 If the EE file does not specify a version, version 1 will be assumed.
 (IS THIS STILL TRUE???)